christian-rivera95/SQA-Automation-Test/README.md

 # SQA-Automation-Test
-The purpose of this project is to test the coding skills of the applicants.
+The purpose of this project is to test your automation coding skills.
 ## Project Requirements

 1. Python >= 3.5.0